danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Image Noise.md

 Using multiple images is impractical (scenes are not static, will cause motion blur): we can take the mean over a neighborhood square of KxK pixels.
 ![[Pasted image 20230309121523.png]]
+Bigger K means better smoothing (noise reduction), but also leads to blurry images (the window would be on the edge of an object, blending with the background)